onurzdg/analyze-task-schedule/README.md

 # Task Schedule Analyzer

 Sometimes we need to execute many small tasks in a particular order to consider a job "done".
-"analyze-task-schedule" takes as input a set of tasks that make up a directed-acyclic-graph(DAG) and renders an analysis of the schedule with the assumption that infinite resources are available to execute the tasks.
+This application takes as input a set of tasks that make up a directed-acyclic-graph(DAG) and renders an analysis of the schedule with the assumption that infinite resources are available to execute the tasks.
 The analyzer is also capable of dealing with multiple DAGs in the input file.